Green Chile Potato SoupJump to Recipe

-Even though it was still in the 80s when I made this soup, Betsy and I had no problem eating full bowls of it.
-It’s just that good.
 As the weather cools off though, this Green Chile Potato Soup really is a meal that you have to try.

-Green Chile Potato Soup
+Starting the Green Chile Potato Soup Base

 A good rule with soups is that if it isn’t broke, don’t fix it.
 Starting with a solid base of onion, carrot, celery, and garlic means your soup will have a classically delicious starting point.

 Since most of this soup is going to be blended, you don’t have to be super precise with your dice.
 Just get the ingredients in roughly even pieces so they cook evenly.
 Sometimes, honestly, I don’t even bother peeling the carrots.

 For the potatoes, I would shoot for about 1/4 inch cubes so they cook evenly and are tender.

 Cooking the Soup